 INTRODUCTION INCLUDING PUBLIC PROBLEM, ADMINISTRATIVE REQUIREMENT, OR OTHER CONDITION OR CIRCUMSTANCE THE REGULATION IS INTENDED TO ADDRESS (pursuant to GC § 11346.2(b)(1))…NECESSITY (pursuant to GC § 11346.2(b)(1) and 11349(a))….BENEFITS (pursuant to GC § 11346.2(b)(1))

 California Public Resources Code Section 4290.1, a provision of Assembly Bill 1823 passed in 2019, requires the State Board of Forestry and Fire Protection (Board) to develop criteria for and maintain a list of local agencies located in a state responsibility area (SRA) or very high fire hazard severity zone (VHFHSZ) which meet best practices for local fire planning.
-Public Resources Code Section 4124.7 requires that the Department of Forestry and Fire Protection (Department) prioritize local assistance grant funding applications based on the Fire Risk Reduction Communities List (List).
-Public Resources Code requires the Board to consider criteria relating to the Board’s fire safety standards and recommendations as well as community-based plans or programs that demonstrate dedication to fire planning.
+Public Resources Code Section 4124.7 requires that the Department of Forestry and Fire Protection (Department) prioritize local assistance grant funding applications from local agencies based on the Fire Risk Reduction Communities List (List).
+Public Resources Code 4290.1 requires the Board to consider criteria relating to the Board’s fire safety standards and recommendations as well as community-based plans or programs that demonstrate dedication to fire planning.
 By qualifying for the List, a local agency demonstrates both compliance with the Board’s requirements and dedication to fire planning that exceeds state minimum standards.
 To promote equity, the regulations include additional avenues for low-income local agencies to qualify for the list and therefore receive priority for local assistance grant funding.

-The problem is that regulations are necessary to inform the prioritization of local agency applications for local assistance grant funding and to recognize and incentivize dedication to fire planning best practices.
+The problem is that regulations are necessary to develop the criteria that will be used to determine if a local agency meets best practices in local fire planning so that they may be prioritized for local assistance grant funding.

-The purpose of the proposed action is to develop a transparent, clear, and standardized process for local agencies, the Board and the Department to recognize dedication to fire planning best practices and to prioritize local assistance grant funding accordingly.
+The purpose of the proposed action is to develop a transparent, clear, and standardized process for local agencies, the Board, and the Department to recognize dedication to fire planning best practices and to prioritize local assistance grant funding accordingly.

 The effect of the proposed action is to create a process by which local agencies which meet fire planning best practices and show dedication to exceeding minimum standards are prioritized for local assistance grant funding to aid in the achievement of their planning goals.
 The proposed action also incentivizes local agencies which do not meet the Board’s minimum fire safety requirements to do so.
 Finally, the rulemaking promotes economic diversity among recipients of local assistance grant funding.